skip navigationOfficial State of NH Site

 Bureau of Emergency Medical Services

-Research & Quality Improvement
+Research & Quality Management/TEMSIS

-(603) 271-0322; Toll-Free within NH (888) 827-5367
+(603) 223-4200; Toll-Free within NH (888) 827-5367

-The Uses of EMS Data: There are many uses for the data outside the creation of a patient care report.
+The Uses of EMS Data: There are many uses for the data outside the creation of a patient care or EMS Incident report.
 First, EMS agencies can use the data to understand the patients they serve, their performance, and to assist their budget process.
-As for the State, there are many Boards that can use the data to facilitate their work.
+As for the State, there are several Boards that can use the data to facilitate their work.
 Currently data are provided to the New Hampshire Medical Control Board, Emergency Medical and Trauma Services Coordinating Board and Trauma and the Trauma Medical Review Committee, enabling physicians and board members who oversee the state system to accurately assess the effectiveness of the skills and procedures that are provided in the field.
-Data will also be used for education, preparedness, and prevention purposes.
+Data will also be used for education, preparedness, research, and prevention purposes.

 Other Facts About TEMSIS:

-• The system is based on the National Emergency Medical Services Information System (NEMSIS), which is the national EMS data standard.
+• The TEMSIS system is the data format based on the National Emergency Medical Services Information System (NEMSIS), which is the national EMS data standard.
 This will allow non-identifying data from New Hampshire to be combined with other states, in order to better understand Emergency Medical Services within the United States.
 New Hampshire is proud that it is the second state in the nation to provide data to the national database.

-Reference Material About TEMSIS: Please refer to the Documents & Forms section of this web site for a complete listing of all publications.
+Reference Material About TEMSIS: Please refer to the Documents & Forms section of this Web site for a complete listing of all publications.

 New Hampshire Department of Safety | 33 Hazen Drive | Concord, NH 03305